Tristan Gray: Oakland Athletics

 On August 27, 2024, Gray was claimed off waivers by the Oakland Athletics.
 In eight games for Oakland, Gray went 3–for–21 (.143) with three walks.

 Chicago White Sox

 On October 31, 2024, Gray was claimed off waivers by the Pittsburgh Pirates.
 He was designated for assignment by Pittsburgh on January 20, 2025.
 Gray cleared waivers and was sent outright to the Triple-A Indianapolis Indians on January 27, but rejected the assignment and elected free agency.

 On February 7, 2025, Gray signed a minor league contract with the Chicago White Sox.
 He had his contract selected to the 40-man roster, but was subsequently optioned to the Triple-A Charlotte Knights on July 5.

 Tampa Bay Rays (second stint)

 On July 26, 2025, Gray was traded to the Tampa Bay Rays in exchange for cash considerations.
+In 30 appearances for Tampa Bay, he batted .231/.282/.410 with three home runs and nine RBI.

-Boston Red Sox
+Minnesota Twins

 On November 18, 2025, Gray was traded to the Boston Red Sox in exchange for Luis Guerrero.
+The Red Sox then traded him to the Minnesota Twins on January 21, 2026, in exchange for minor league catcher Nate Baez.
+On April 3, Gray hit a grand slam off Yoendrys Gómez of the Tampa Bay Rays for his first homer as a Twin.
+On June 1, he hit another grand slam off of David Sandlin of the Chicago White Sox.